ashutoshmjain/gita/src/mathuraChap13.md

 I think we need to listen to the entire narrative before we get down to cut a visual presentation - said the Boyfriend.

-But I need to show him something - I kinda signed up for getting him at least a draft - and may be it is a test - she said - something in me feels this story needs to be told - in a different way.
+But I need to show him something - I kinda signed up for getting him at least a draft - and may be it is a test - she said - something in me feels this story is important - it needs to be told.

-Let's just create one scene - of the boat ride and `Shantanu` dropping all his gold coins - that would be a good place for you to ask for the tips as well - showing the viewers the tips bucket tied to the hull - he said - I can integrate your wallet to the bucket - he smiled - let them pay something for supporting the artist.
+Let's just create one scene - of the boat ride and `Shantanu` dropping all his gold coins - that would be a good place for you to ask for the tips as well - showing the viewers the tips bucket tied to the mast - he said - I can integrate your wallet to the bucket - he smiled - let them pay something for supporting the artist.

 The Friend laughed out loud - you are a `pucca` payments man!
 All you care about is getting as many zaps as you can :-)

 Well - he replied - artists too need to feed their pets!
 In fact one thing that came out quite loud of the story was - from the oldest times, the creative arts are living on donations - `Matsya` offered a boat ride but the real thing she sold was her songs and the experience of her fragrance.
+Isn't it ?

 That would be a myopic view of a mega narrative - but it is not a bad idea - she said ..

 Well you need to start somewhere - `Mathura` wasn't built in a day! - he smiled - at this stage your goal is to give an opening scene such that it makes the writers open up.
 They should not hold anything back.
+More like a trailor ..

 That is a good point - said the friend - time to smell the coffee ... and get to work - she smiled.